Georgia Car Accidents – What to Do After

 Contact an Experienced Georgia Car Accident Lawyer

 If you’ve been seriously injured in a Georgia car accident or lost a loved one due to someone else’s negligence, contact one of our experienced personal injury attorneys at Blasingame, Burch, Garrard & Ashley, P.C., today.
-We have offices in Athens, Atlanta, and Lake Oconee.
+We have offices in Athens, Atlanta, Lake Oconee, and Birmingham.
+We take cases across Georgia.

 Fill out our online form for a free case review or call us at (706) 354-4000.